 The Treasury Department has a process for filing a claim for replacement of amounts due a deceased beneficiary.
-But this wouldn’t work for you because the claim must be submitted within six years of the check’s issue.

-In any case, you couldn’t legally cash checks made out to your mother and pocket the money.
+This process must be completed within 6 years of the check being issued.
+If you can cash the checks you will not be able to keep the money.

-By law, the money would belong to your mother’s estate.
-If the estate had already gone through probate, there are legal procedures for reopening the probate to distribute the money to the proper heirs.
+By law, the money would belong to the deceased's estate.
+If the estate has already gone through probate, there are legal procedures for reopening the probate to distribute the money to the proper heirs.

 Celebrate Black History, and get up to 20% off membership dues when you Join or Renew with AARP